Faculty Development Center

 There are computers in the FDC that can be used by faculty for data collection and analysis.
-Software packages include SPSS 19 and SNAP 10.
+Software packages include SPSS 22 and Adobe Creative Suite 6.

 Part of the FDC mission is to connect faculty and lecturers to other useful offices and resources across campus.
 Such partnerships help create better development and growth throughout the university.